 Ingredients

-• 1 gluten-free pie crust
+• 1 pie crust, store-bought or homemade gluten free pie crust

 • 2 tablespoons salted butter or extra-virgin olive oil

-• 1 small yellow onion diced
+• 1 small yellow onion, diced

-• 2 cloves garlic minced
+• 2 cloves garlic, minced

-• 2 tablespoons gluten-free flour blend
+• 2 tablespoons all purpose flour

 • 2 cups chicken broth

-• 1/2 cup heavy cream or the same quantity of cream scooped from the top of a chilled can of full-fat coconut milk for dairy-free
+• 1/2 cup heavy cream, or the same quantity of cream scooped from the top of a chilled can of full-fat coconut milk for dairy-free

 • ½ teaspoon dried rubbed sage